 - We will worship in ways that comfort, inspire and challenge

 Board of Trustees

-The Board of Trustees conducts and administers the operational activities of the Society, with authority delegated to it by the Congregation.
-Officers are elected yearly, and four at-large members biennially by the Congregation.
-Each of the three Councils elects one Board representative to a one-year term.
+The Board of Trustees governs the Society, with authority delegated to it by the Congregation.
+Two or three members of the seven-person Board are elected each year at the congregation’s Annual Meeting in May.
 The Board meets on the third Monday of each month at 7 PM.

 Schenectady Unitarian Universalists have a diverse religious background.
 Only about 10-15 % of us are lifelong Unitarians.
 About 60% were once associated with one of the many Protestant groups and about 20% come from a Roman Catholic background.
 Other members range from Zoroastrian and Greek Orthodox to Quaker, and a bit more than 10% ascribed to no religious group prior to associating with us.